Free iPad for Low Income Families: How to Get, Provider

 3. School Programs

 Some schools or school districts have initiatives to provide free or discounted iPads to students from low income families.
-These programs are often aimed at enhancing students’ access to educational resources.

 4. Community Centers and Libraries